sebacornnejo/swot-ssha-validation-acs/README.md

 | EOT20 | `tide_models/` |
 | GOT5.5 | `tide_models/GOT5.5/` |

+Input data (SWOT L3 swaths, in situ series, ADCP, ERA5 fields) are not distributed with this repository; see the Open Research section of the manuscript for the data sources.

 ---

 ## Stations

-All scripts operate on the five in-situ stations used in the study:
+All scripts operate on the five in situ stations used in the study:

 | Station | Longitude | Latitude |
 |---|---|---|